kehantan/labbook/docs/protein/expression.rst

 #.
 Add the small scale culture from 15 mL centrifuge tube culture into the 500 mL LB broth in the 2 L Erlenmeyer flask.
 #.
 Shake.
 1 to 3 hrs, 37 C, 180 rpm.
 #.
 Check OD at 600 nm every 1 hour, target OD ~0.5-0.6.

-    * Need to extend the shaking time if target OD is not reached.
+Extend the shaking time if target OD is not reached.
 #.
 When OD is around 0.5 - 0.6, add 1 mL of IPTG stock solution (250 mM) to the LB broth culture.

     * IPTG final concentration in LB broth = 0.5 mM